tsnellgrove/dark_castle3/doc/to_do.md

 - Create gamestate sub-class just for scoring & turn count
 - Refactor score sub-class to make it more efficient

-- TBD: Problem definition
+- DONE: Problem definition
 	- Review and order all existing notes

+- INPROC: migrate score to sub-class of gs:
-*** score sub-class ***
+	- INPROC: create score sub-class
+	- TBD: score = class with object being attribute in gs
+	- TBD: print_score() a method of the Score class

+- TBD: refactor score() code:
 	- TBD: update score achievement dict in gs => list that starts empty and holds achieved score items
-- TBD: figure out way to capture custom score pts via standard lists that reside in static_dict
+	- TBD: instead of a dict of score achievements w/ T or F, just a list of score items achieved
 	- TBD: LOT of opportunity for code optimization in score()!

-- TBD: refactor score
 	- TBD: determine max_score from sum of all possible scores?
-	- TBD: score = class with object being attribute in gs
-	- TBD: print_score() a method of the Score class
-	- TBD: instead of a dict of score achievements w/ T or F, just a list of score items achieved
-	- TBD: link front_gate score to opening door
+	- TBD: migrate score lists / dicts to gbl_static()
+	- TBD: figure out way to capture custom score pts via standard lists that reside in static_dict
 	- TBD: incorporate move count into score sub-class and create get_moves() method
+	- TBD: migrate title to score()
 	- TBD: turn title calc into get_title() method as well (pull from ending() )
-	- TBD: add score, moves, and title to 'restart' ending (but this will impact web_main trigger...)
+	- TBD: link front_gate score to opening door (???)

 # *** FUTURE TO DO *** #